Fixtures and Fittings: What Stays and What Goes

 Contact Golden Homes to ensure your property sale is handled with the professional care and technical precision it deserves.

-The paperwork and the transition of ownership are easier when everyone knows exactly where they stand from the very first handshake.
+The paperwork and the transition of ownership are easier when everyone knows exactly where they stand from the first handshake.

 This topic often raises specific questions.
 Here are the ones our agents and conveyancers hear most often.